SilkRose/Pony/stories/scrap-story/scrap-story.md

 With that the stallion went back into his house and Oxide trotted along her way.
 She made it to the next row of houses and kept looking for metal.

-There was nine houses with trash cans out in this row, but none of them had any metal.
+There were nine houses with trash cans out in this row, but none of them had any metal.
 A few of them had random junk, but none of it metal.
 She quickly made her way to the next row of houses.

 The first house had its cans out and a couple of bed rails sitting in front of them.
-She levitated them into her wagon running along the right wall before moving on down the allay.
+She levitated them into her wagon running along the right wall before moving on down the alley.
 She didn't find anything until the last house in the row.
 This one also had bed rails out, but twice as many this time.
 She placed them with the others in her wagon before heading off towards Carousel Boutique.

 She made it to the boutique just in time to see Rarity taking out the trash.
 Oxide smiled at her.
 "Hi Rarity, how's it going?"
 She stopped next to Rarity.